- Before the Examination

 - The Senate Regulations

-As a student of the University, it is your responsibility to refer to the timetable to note the date, time and location of your examinations.
+As a student of the City, University of London, it is your responsibility to refer to the timetable to note the date, time and location of your examinations.
 The Exam Timetable is published on this website and on the notice board outside Room A128.

 Please note that examinations can be held both on and off campus.
 You are strongly advised to familiarise yourself with all venues in advance of your examinations.
 Extra time will not be permitted to those who arrive late for their examinations for this reason.

 Some examinations take place in more than one examination venue at the same time.
 This is referred to as a SPLIT venue in the examination timetable and is sometimes necessary when there are high numbers of students sitting an exam.
 The split is usually done by student surnames.
 For example, one exam room might be for students with surnames A - M and another room for students with surnames N - Z.

 Exact venues are available on this website and outside Room A128 two weeks before the start of the exam period.